-Effects of the Combined Intervention: The combined intervention increases all economic aggregates we study.
-But it does not have systematically larger effects than the cash transfer alone.
-In particular, it increases the economic index by 0.26 standard deviations, only 0.02 standard deviations more than the cash transfer alone (Table 2, column 1).
-This is potentially surprising, as the psychological intervention alone increases the economic index by a substantially larger 0.11 standard deviations.
-Across five of the six aggregates, the combined-cash difference is smaller than the psych-placebo difference (columns 2-3, 5-7).
-And, for the same five aggregates, the psychological intervention alone produces statistically significant increases even after adjusting for multiple hypothesis testing, while the cash-combined difference is not statistically significant.
-We discuss potential explanations for these patterns in Section 7.4.
+0.26 standard deviations, only 0.02 standard deviations more than the cash transfer alone (Table 2, column 1).
+This is potentially surprising, as the aspirations and planning workshop alone increases this economic index by a substantially larger 0.11 standard deviations relative to the placebo.
+For five of the six aggregates, the combined-cash difference is not statistically significantly different to zero and is smaller than the substantial workshop-placebo difference (columns 2-3, 5-7).
+We discuss potential explanations for these patterns in Section 6.4.

-Education expenditure is the only outcome where the effect of adding the psychological intervention to the cash transfer significantly exceeds the effect of the cash transfer alone (Table 2, column 4).
-The combined arm increases education spending by 127 USD PPP: 30% of the placebo group mean, six times the effect of the psychological intervention, and triple the effect of the cash transfer.
-This is driven by spending on school fees for primary- and secondary school-aged children (Table A.1).
-It is not accompanied by any shift in school enrolment or attendance.
+Education expenditure is the only outcome where the effect of adding the Asp&Plan workshop to the cash transfer significantly exceeds the effect of the cash transfer alone (Table 2, column 4).
+The combined arm increases education spending by 127 USD PPP: 20% of the placebo group mean, six times the effect of the workshop, and triple the effect of the cash transfer.
+This is driven by spending on school fees for both primary and secondary school-aged children (Table A.2).
+It is not accompanied by any shift in school enrolment or attendance (Table A.1).
+It might reflect spending on lumpy items like fees for boarding, private schools, or higher-quality public schools (Lucas and Mbiti, 2012), but we do not observe the type of school attended at endline.